-In every relationship, offenses happen, because we are all imperfect people.
-Learning the importance of forgiveness and how to move on means we choose to let offenses go.
+Offense happens in every relationship because we are all imperfect people.
+Learning the importance of forgiveness and how to move on means we choose to let an offense go.

-Our will forgives and releases our spirit and feelings to catch up and heal.
+Your will forgives and releases your spirit and feelings to catch up and heal.

 Accepting the importance of forgiveness in a relationship takes intentionality and effort which is often painful.
 But without forgiveness, a relationship will be fractured, broken, and stuck.

 Unforgiveness leads to the premature death of a relationship or to the continuation of a relationship compromised by building resentment.